 Premium services on offer at the new facility in northeast Lantau Island include full vessel service concierge, security gate and guard, helipad, limousine transfers and full 24-hour mooring assistance.

 The club’s decision in 2018 to revoke the berthing rights of some 200 houseboat-dwelling families ahead of the closure has attracted controversy, with affected families complaining that their eviction caused financial loss and emotional distress.

 The club has maintained that the extensive renovation required a complete closure, and that reasonable notice for members to secure alternative berthing arrangements was served.

-“We believe in the vast development potential of the maritime economy in Hong Kong, which in turn contributes to tourism and the local economy as a whole,” said Victor Cha, deputy chairman of Hong Kong Resorts International, in a statement made on the company’s website last August.
+“We believe in the vast development potential of the maritime economy in Hong Kong, which in turn contributes to tourism and the local economy as a whole,” said Victor Cha, executive chairman of HKRI, a shareholder in the developer and operator, in a statement made on the company’s website last August.

 “The marina at Lantau Yacht Club is designed to meet the needs of the growing yachting community and the increasing number of superyachts, which would be a first in Hong Kong.
 Our world-class marina is aimed to offer the ideal berthing space for local yacht owners and will attract luxury and superyachts from around the world to visit Hong Kong, making our city a preferred yachting destination in the region,” he added.